adivenxnataly/DisplayCalibration/README.md

     /data/adb/modules/DisCal/service.sh

-  open the manual file with a text editor (with superuser permission), change the values, save, then reboot, done!
+  open the manual file with a text editor (with root/superuser permission), change the values, save, then reboot, done!

 ## Tested on
   - Android 11 - MIUI 12.5